Summer Day Camp

 Five Adult Instructors: TBA

-Leaders in Training:
+Leaders in Training: TBA

-• Sign up for one or more weekly sessions.
+- Sign up for one or more weekly sessions.

-• July 10th to August 11th.
+- July 7th to August 8th.

-• Ages 7–12.
+- Ages 7–12.

-• Monday–Friday; 9–1 pm.
+- Monday–Friday; 9–1 pm.

-• $330 per week.
+- $330 per week.

-• 50% deposit required once we have confirmed your enrollment.
+- 50% deposit required once we have confirmed your enrollment.

-• Cancellations should be made at least one week before your child’s first day of camp.
+- Cancellations should be made at least one week before your child’s first day of camp.
 After the one week date a refund will be made only if the space can be filled by another camper.

 Financial Aid and Scholarships are available.

-The Sense of Wonder Day Camp Schedule 2023
+The Sense of Wonder Day Camp Schedule 2025

-Our 33rd Anniversary Year
+Our 35th Anniversary and Celebration Year

 Explanation: Dear Parents and Friends, We will be drawing, painting, making sculptures and mixed media and whatever other art medium interests the campers each week in addition to all the weekly themes and projects mentioned in this Program Schedule.
 If a camper requests something special, we are always willing to consider it and make it possible.
 Please let us hear about what your children love to create.